 Causes of a Penicillin Allergy

 An allergic reaction to penicillin occurs when your immune system believes the drug to be harmful.
-You will not experience the allergic reaction on the first exposure.
-The first exposure does not necessarily mean that you have to take the drug previously, and in some cases the amount of it in our food is enough to trigger the anti-body.
+You will not experience an allergic reaction on the first exposure.
+The first exposure does not necessarily mean that you have to take the drug previously, and in some cases the amount of it in our food is enough to trigger the antibody.

 Risk Factors of a Penicillin Allergy

 Anyone can be allergic to penicillin, but there a few factors that will increase your risk.
 If you have other known allergies, such as a food or drug allergy or hay fever, then you may be at an increased risk for a penicillin allergy.
 A family history of drug allergies may also increase your risk.
 Lastly, you are at an increased risk if you have had an increased exposure to penicillin (such as high doses, lengthy use or repetitive use).

 While most symptoms are immediate and mild, there are a few complications that may occur when an allergic reaction to Penicillin occurs.
 Serum sickness is a complication that may occur, which can cause fever, joint pain, rash, swelling and nausea.
 Drug-induced anemia is where there is a severe reduction in red blood cells.
 This type of anemia causes fatigue, shortness of breath and irregular heartbeats.
 Drug reaction with eosinophilia and systemic symptoms, also known as DRESS, appears in the form of a rash, high white blood cell counts, swelling, etc. Another complication would be inflammation in the kidneys, which leads to fever, blood in the urine, swelling and confusion.